Tuesday, January 27, 2009

 Neil Young 19: Old Ways

 After what seemed like ages (and a detour with Crazy Horse that went nowhere), Neil’s next real album finally turned up.
 Old Ways was a straight Music Row country album through and through.
-No matter how many times you listen to side one of American Stars ‘N Bars, side two of Hawks & Doves and all of Comes A Time, you won’t be ready for this.
-This is strictly Hee-Haw music, with Hargus ‘Pig’ Robbins on piano, the seesawing fiddle of Rufus Thibodeaux and a pile of all-star duets.
+No matter how many times you listen to side one of American Stars ‘N Bars, side two of Hawks & Doves, and all of Comes A Time, you won’t be ready for this.
+This is strictly Hee-Haw music, with Hargus ‘Pig’ Robbins on piano, the seesawing fiddle of Rufus Thibodeaux, and even some all-star duets.

 “The Wayward Wind” is a standard with too much syrup for it to go down smoothly, sung with the otherwise unknown (to us) Denise Draper.
 “Get Back To The Country” comes from the same bad intentions as the still-unreleased “Gonna Rock Forever”, and the wacky jaw harp boinging all the way through doesn’t help either.
 “Are There Any More Real Cowboys?”, a duet with Willie Nelson, finally makes a good point, in this case asking what true country is.
 The sweeet “Once An Angel” could easily be a hit for lots of other people, while “Misfits” spends a lot of time telling a tale that never finishes.

-He had another album’s worth of songs put aside that his touring band had mastered, but his career was going nowhere with no rescue in sight.
-It would recover, just as the music from this period would gain appreciation, but for now, it was getting tough to be a fan.
+Part of the blame can be based on the label.
+He’d started recording the album two years earlier, and then they sued him for giving them “unrepresentative material”, having clearly not heard the three albums mentioned above.
+To prove his point, Neil kept going and made it even hokier.
+By the time the album came out he had another album’s worth of songs put aside that his touring band had mastered, but his career was going nowhere with no rescue in sight.
+It would recover, just as the music from this period would gain appreciation, and in hindsight some of the songs were much better than their production.
+But for now, it was getting tough to be a fan.

 Neil Young Old Ways (1985)—2